Loyal, playful and intelligent, Dalmatians thrive on human companionship. They also need vigorous exercise to dispel boundless energy.

 When most of us see a flashy, spotted Dalmatian, we think of a firehouse mascot or the stars of Disney's “101 Dalmatians“ but the breed has a more varied, though elusive, history.

-No one knows for sure where the breed originated, but Dalmatians are named for Dalmatia, a coastal area that long ago was part of Austria.
+No one knows for sure where the breed originated, but Dalmatians are named for Dalmatia, a coastal area that was once part of the Austro-Hungarian Empire and is now a part of the modern day Republic of Croatia.
 The dogs are thought to be descendants of the pointer.

 Dalmatians became popular in the 1800s, when they were used as coach dogs to trot alongside carriages and protect them and the horses from other dogs and threats.
 They have also been war sentinels, circus performers and hunters, as well as firehouse mascots.
 The Dalmatians we know today are primarily companion animals.